 2.Do your speed work on the roads, not the track

-Chances are, you will race your 10K on the road, not the track.
-Specificity is one of the guiding principles of training, whether you’re a novice or experienced runner.
+Chances are, you will race on the road, not the track.
+Specificity is one of the guiding principles of training for a 10K, whether you’re a novice or experienced runner.
 Along with training for the specific endurance and speed demands of the 10K, you should train for the specific terrain and surface upon which you will race.

 Doing your speed work, especially repeats at 10K goal pace, on the roads to mimic the impact and changing terrain of race day.
 A track doesn’t change incline, which means if you do all of your speed work on the track you will struggle on any hills on race day.

 Plus, running in flat circles can increase your risk of injury, especially if you’ve suffered from IT band problems in the past.

 All runners will benefit from tempo runs, but 10K runners should include them in their weekly training schedule.
 Tempo runs increase your lactate threshold, which means that they help you hold a faster pace (particularly 10K pace) for longer.

 What’s a tempo run?
 It’s approximately 3-5 miles at a pace slightly slower than your 10K pace, near 15K pace for most runners, slightly faster than half marathon pace.)

 Experienced runners can add in tempo runs as part of their training routine.
 If you run 3-4 days per week, devote one day to speed work and alternate each week between a tempo run and faster speed intervals.
 If you run 5 or more days a week, you can include both tempo runs and faster intervals each week, as long as you include an easy run or rest day in between them.

 Running is essentially a prolonged series of single-legged forwards hops.
 The stronger your leg muscles are, the faster you will be able to run and the longer you will be able to sustain those faster speeds.

 This is particularly true for your glutes, which power your forward from the start of the race to the final sprint over the finish line.